ralphschaefer/clusterRedesign/cluster.md

 --
 #### how to get "cheap metrics"
-- not for free, but very usefull: [Kamon](https://kamon.io/).
+- not for free, but very useful: [Kamon](https://kamon.io/).
 This provides cluster metrics and JVM metrics from each node.
 Works with java aspectJ (they maybe have changed this meanwhile.. ?) the kamon metrics can later also be used by _prometeus_ for scraping
 - write your own :-)